tomlxq/tutorials/spring-boot-modules/spring-boot-autoconfiguration/README.md

 This module contains articles about Spring Boot Auto Configuration

-### The Course
-The "REST With Spring" Classes: http://bit.ly/restwithspring

 ### Relevant Articles:

 - [Create a Custom Auto-Configuration with Spring Boot](https://www.tom.com/spring-boot-custom-auto-configuration)